 I’d love to know what you think and what your preference would be.

-If you’re looking for the perfect ring, get in touch for a chat
+If you’re looking for the perfect ring, whether that’s with a lab or natural diamond, get in touch for a chat